qt-kaneko/Shikiplayer/README.md

 - With VSCode: Run 'Build Userscript' or 'Build Release Userscript' task.
 - With Node: Run 'node build.js userscript' or 'node build.js userscript --release'.

-You need Node, NPM and TSC to be installed in your environment.
+You need Node, NPM and ESBuild to be installed in your environment.

 > This repo is using [Build.js](https://github.com/qt-kaneko/Build.js), a smol build system.